-Ostroff Injury Law has helped thousands of Pennsylvanians get fair compensation for their injuries.
+Ostroff Godshall Injury and Accident Lawyers has helped thousands of Pennsylvanians get fair compensation for their injuries.
 Many of these clients had their cases turned down by other lawyers because they had limited tort or because the case couldn’t be filed within the statute of limitations.
 Other clients hired us because they lost faith in their current lawyer.
 We were able to get them the recovery they deserved.

 If you’ve been offered a low settlement or your attorney says you don’t have a case, call us for a free second opinion.
 We’ll evaluate your case or tell you if your settlement offer is fair at no charge.
 If your attorney is not serving you well and we think we can do a better job, we’ll tell you that, too.